-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 How to send a GIF in iMessage

-Open the Messages app > Tap on the thread of the person you want to send a GIF to or start a new message > Tap on the pink icon with the magnifying glass in the bar above the keyboard > Type in the search box the kind of GIF you want or scroll down the options > Select your GIF > Press the arrow in the right corner of the message box to send.
+Open the Messages app > Tap on the thread of the person you want to send a GIF to or start a new message > Tap on the input field > Tap on the App Store icon > Tap on the pink icon with the magnifying glass in the bar above the keyboard > Type in the search box the kind of GIF you want or scroll down the options > Select your GIF > Press the arrow in the right corner of the message box to send.

 How to stop notifications from a particular message thread iMessage

-Open the Messages app > Swipe right to left on the message thread you want mute notifications from > Tap 'Hide Alerts' > A Do Not Disturb symbol (half moon) will appear on the left of the message threads you have stopped notifications from.
+Open the Messages app > Swipe right to left on the message thread you want mute notifications from > Tap the bell symbol > A Do Not Disturb symbol (half moon) will appear on the left of the message threads you have stopped notifications from.

-To get alerts back, swipe right to left on the message thread again and press 'Show Alerts'.
+To get alerts back, swipe right to left on the message thread again and press tap the bell symbol again.

 How to send your current location with a contact on iMessage

-Open the Messages app > Tap on the message thread of the person you want to share your location with > Tap on the contact name at the top of the message thread > Tap on the information icon > Send my Current Location.
+Open the Messages app > Tap on the message thread of the person you want to share your location with > Tap on the contact name at the top of the message thread > Send my Current Location.

 General iMessage tips and tricks